turingschool/front-end-curriculum/projects/module-2/refactor-tractor-wc.md

 * Exceptional - Application fulfills all requirements of the proficient level, and has SASS functionality that goes above and beyond an MVP (see extensions).

 ## Accessibility
 * Novice - Two or more accessibility areas have not been tested or considered.
-This may be: an accessibility audit with a score of 80% or lower, errors with color contrast when checking via a colorblind extension, app is not tabable, large use of non-semantic HTML.
+This may be: an accessibility audit with a score of 80% or lower, errors with color contrast when checking via a colorblind extension, app is not tab-able, large use of non-semantic HTML.
 * Advanced Beginner - One accessibility area has not been tested or considered.
-This may be: an accessibility audit with a score of 80% or lower, errors with color contrast when checking via a colorblind extension, app is not tabable, large use of non-semantic HTML.
+This may be: an accessibility audit with a score of 80% or lower, errors with color contrast when checking via a colorblind extension, app is not tab-able, large use of non-semantic HTML.
 * Proficient - All accessibility areas have been considered and tested.
-An accessibility audit with a score of at least 95.
+An accessibility audit with a score of at least 95%.
-* Exceptional - Meets all requirements for proficient, with an audit score of 100% and has gone above and beyond standard accessibility features (see extensions).
+* Exceptional - Meets all requirements for proficient, with an audit score of 100% and has gone above and beyond accessibility requirements (see extensions).

 ## User Testing / UI
 * Novice - The application is confusing or difficult to use.
 The UI is incomplete, and the app is not responsive.